9636Dev/AutoVanillaMod/README.md

 ## What Happened to AutoSmithingTable?

-AutoVanilla is rewrite of AutoSmithingTable, but also includes the additional features described previously.
+AutoVanilla is a rewrite of AutoSmithingTable, but also includes the additional features described previously.
-AutoVanilla is a replacement for AutoSmithingTable, with better sided inputs, user interface, and aims to provide better user experience.
+AutoVanilla replaces AutoSmithingTable, with better sided inputs, user interface, and aims to provide better overall user experience.

 ## Credits